 You’ve got to pay a visit to the Dubai Spice Souk.
 There you’ll find spices that you’ve never even heard of.
 Madison and I were pleasantly surprised and spent quite some time there going through and sniffing and learning all about the spices that can be found there.
 I picked up some Arabian Fruit Tea that I intend to use upon my return.
 I was told that all I needed was a tiny teaspoon and water, no sugar or milk, so can’t wait to give it a try.

-There are lots of other gifts that you can certainly pick up including Baklava’s (think layers of dough with nuts and honey) or even a Bedouin Arabian Dallah (used to serve Arabian coffee).
+There are lots of other gifts that you can certainly pick up, including baklava (think layers of dough with nuts and honey) or even a Bedouin Arabian Dallah (used to serve Arabian coffee).
 Grab a few trinkets and commemorate your visit to Dubai.
 And if this will be your first time visiting Dubai, you may want to check out our post on what you should know before visiting Dubai.